Scholarships and fees

-School of Media and Communication Open Scholarships (now open for 2017-18, deadline for one scholarship in Phase 2: 1 May 2017.)
+School of Media and Communication Open Scholarships (now closed)

 The School of Media and Communication is offering three PhD Scholarships for study commencing in September/October 2017 with applications being welcome in two phases.
 Applications for Phase 1, which offers two scholarships, are invited by 2 February 2017 and is now closed.
 Phase 2 offers one further scholarship with application to be submitted by 1 May 2017.

 Please note that applicants who have applied for Phase 1 scholarships are not eligible to apply in Phase 2.